Generation of 3D Molecules in Pockets via Language Model: Methods

 In this section, we present an overview of the Lingo3DMol architecture and its key attributes.
-The methodology comprises two models: the \textbf{Generation Model(GM)}, which is the central component, and the \textbf{NCI/Anchor prediction model(NPM)}, an essential auxiliary module.
+The methodology comprises two models: the generation model, which is the central component, and the NCI/Anchor prediction model, an essential auxiliary module.
 These models share the same Transformer-based architecture.
-The complete architecture is illustrated in Fig.\ref{fig:3DMG}.
-In the following text, unless specifically mentioned, it is generally referring to the Generation Model.
+The overall architecture and pre-training strategies are illustrated in Fig.\ref{fig:3DMG}a to 3c.
+In the following text, unless specifically mentioned, model is generally referring to the generation model.